santiago-a-serrano/robust_physics_constrained_nn/README.md

 ## Common Error Troubleshooting

 - ```FileNotFoundError: [Errno 2] No such file or directory```: This error will very likely occur because the directory specified has not been created yet.
 As Git doesn't store empty directories, you'll have to create the `robust_physics_constrained_nn\examples\double_pendulum\generated` directory and subdirectories that are default in the code and terminal examples.
+- In case you have any other troubles with this repository, feel free to contact me at santiagoserrano334@gmail.com, or open a GitHub Issue.